 Consider these baits

-- Salmon Eggs and Trout Eggs: At certain times fo the year this is an effective bait for trout and steelhead.
+- Salmon Eggs and Trout Eggs: At certain times of the year, this is an effective bait for trout and steelhead.

 - Worms: Generally effective in spring, but can also be effective all year.

-- Artificial Flies: Artificial flies the kind the fly fishermen use can be effective at any time of the year, and at times, they are the most effective.
+- Artificial Flies: Artificial flies that fly fishermen use can be effective at any time of the year, and at times, they are the most effective.

-- Live baits: This can include insects like grickets, hellgramites, stoneflies, beetles, mealworms, grubs, minnows, leeches, crayfish, etc.
+- Live baits: This can include insects like crickets, hellgramites, stoneflies, beetles, mealworms, grubs, minnows, leeches, crayfish, etc.

 - Artificial baits: This can include plastic imitations of the above baits as well as baits like Powerbait Doughs.

-Tips To Catch 10 Times More Fish When Float Fishing Ohio Streams
+Tips To Catch More Fish When Float Fishing In Ohio

 As an example, I don’t know how many times I’ve had two anglers on a guide trip, both using the exact same gear and same bait, and one catches 90% of the fish.